Public Rights of Way

 There are three types of PRoW:

 Footpaths can be accessed only on foot.
-Pushchairs etc. are permitted and it is legal to push a bicycle or lead a horse but not ride one.
+Pushchairs etc. are permitted.

 Bridleways are open to horses and cyclists as well as pedestrians.
 Adjacent landowners may access their land with vehicles but should not damage the surface of the path